Let’s Talk About Ethical Wildlife Tourism

 The way we see it:

-That might not have made it much clearer for you, so we’ll elaborate.
+That might not have made it much clearer for you, so we’ll elaborate throughout this post.

 The main issues with wildlife tourism

 While in captivity, many places don’t offer animals the sufficient space and resources they need to live naturally.
 Often, animals have been taken from their natural habitat and are treated incredibly poorly.
-Animal cruelty and abuse is widespread in the wildlife tourism industry and many countries have poor laws and regulations in place to protect animals.
+Animal cruelty and abuse are widespread in the wildlife tourism industry, and many countries have poor laws and regulations in place to protect animals.

 Why is it important to only choose ethical wildlife experiences?